 - spotting between periods

 An ovarian cyst is a sac filled with fluid inside or on the surface of an ovary.
-These are part of a woman’s normal menstrual cycle.

 Most cysts don’t produce symptoms and go away without treatment in a few months.
 A large cyst can cause discomfort.
 It may also press on your bladder and cause you to urinate more often.